-(O) The volume of water the supplier produces from the augmented reservoir (VSW) and the Primary Station Codes associated with the intakes drawing from that reservoir, as reported to the Board pursuant to Health and Safety Code section 116530.
+(vi) The volume of water the supplier produces from the augmented reservoir (VSW) and the Primary Station Codes associated with the intakes drawing from that reservoir, as reported to the Board pursuant to Health and Safety Code section 116530.

+(D) If a supplier delivers water from direct potable reuse (DPR) project, the following information:

+(i) The volume of potable reuse water obtained from the DPR project (VPRD)

+(ii) The volume of finished water produced from the DPR project (VFIN-DPR)

+(iii) The fraction of water the supplier derived from the facility producing the finished water

+(6) The supplier’s urban water use objective calculated pursuant to section 966.

-(6) If a supplier meets the criteria described in section 966(i)(1), the following:
+(c)(1) If a supplier meets the criteria described in section 966(i), the following:

 (A) Average median household income of the service area, based on the most recent data from the United States Census Bureau’s American Community Survey or an alternative source that the supplier has demonstrated to the Board to be equivalent, or superior, in quality and accuracy.

-(B) The estimated volume of annual residential water deliveries associated with outdoor water use.
+(B) Average annual per capita water use for the state fiscal years ending in 2024, 2025, and 2026, pursuant to section 966(k)(1).

+(C) Annual per capita water use for the reporting year and the immediately preceding two years pursuant to section 966(k)(2).

+(D) A link to the plan required pursuant to section 966(i)(2).

-(7) If a supplier meets the criteria described in section 966(i)(2), the following:
+(2) If a supplier meets the criteria described in section 966(j), the following:

-(A) Estimated volume of annual residential water deliveries associated with outdoor water use.
+(A) Average annual per capita water use for the state fiscal years ending in 2024, 2025, and 2026, pursuant to section 966(k)(1).

+(B) Annual per capita water use for the reporting year and the immediately preceding two years pursuant to section 966(k)(2).

-(B) Verified compliance with the G480 Water Conservation and Efficiency Program Operation and Management Standard.
+(C) Verified adherence to the G480 Water Conservation and Efficiency Program Operation and Management Standard.

-(C) Verified compliance with the Tree City USA standard.

-(D) Climate-ready landscape program elements, including the following:

-(i) The name of the rating system used

-(ii) The names of the local and regional partnerships

-(iii) The amount of annual funding dedicated to the program and the percentage dedicated to low-income households and disadvantaged communities within the service area

-(iv) The annual percentage of turf area converted

-(v) The annual estimated volume of water saved.

-(E) The number of full-time staff dedicated to climate-ready landscape program.
+(D) A link to the plan required pursuant to section 966(j)(2).

-(c) No later than January 1, 2024, and by January 1 every year thereafter, each urban retail water supplier shall submit to the Department and the Board, on a form provided by the Board, the actual urban water use for the previous state fiscal year, calculated in accordance with section 10609.22 along with relevant supporting data for:
+(d) No later than January 1, 2025, and by January 1 every year thereafter, each urban retail water supplier shall submit to the Department and the Board, on a machine-readable form provided by the Board, the actual urban water use for the previous state fiscal year, calculated in accordance with section 10609.22 along with relevant supporting data for:

-(1) Demands relevant to the objective, including:
+(1) Demands relevant to the objective, specifically:

 (A) (i) Annual deliveries to “Single-Family Residential” connections, as reported to the Board pursuant to Health and Safety Code section 116530